CyorgGit/vvvvvv-amongus-mod/readme.txt

 How to install
 ------------------

+1. Extract the "SUS.zip" archive.
+I'm assuming you already have because you're reading this.

-1. Make a backup of your data.zip folder, rename it to whatever you want, and copy and paste it so you get a new folder.
+2. Make a backup of your data.zip folder, rename it to whatever you want, and copy and paste it so you get a new folder.

-2. Rename the new "data.zip" folder.
+3. Rename the new "data.zip" folder.

-3. Copy the "sprites.png" image.
+4. Copy the "sprites.png" image from the "SUS" folder.

-4. Go to "data.zip/graphics".
+5. Go to "data.zip/graphics".

-5. Delete the old "sprites.png".
+6. Delete the old "sprites.png".

-6. Paste the "sprites.png" you copied earlier
+7. Paste the "sprites.png" you copied earlier

-7. Launch "VVVVVV.exe" in the root directory of the game.
+8. Launch "VVVVVV.exe" in the root directory of the game.

-8. Continue your save or start a new one.
+9. Continue your save or start a new one.

-9. Suffer.
+10. Suffer.

 How to uninstall